Obama wants to keep pressure on Syria as diplomatic option pursued

 McCain said the resolution would be offered as an amendment to the authorization for military force and would set a timeline for Damascus to turn over chemical weapons or face action.
 He said he was willing to see if it worked.

-"I am very sceptical, but I'm certainly willing to give it a chance," McCain told reporters.
+"I am very skeptical, but I'm certainly willing to give it a chance," McCain told reporters.

-Carney noted "there is ample reason to be sceptical" about Syria's intentions.
+Carney noted "there is ample reason to be skeptical" about Syria's intentions.

 "We need to make sure beforehand that the Syrians are serious and will actually follow through on a commitment to give up a chemical weapons stockpile that they've been husbanding for decades against this international prohibition," he said.